nats-io/nats-server/jetstream/README.md

 [#5] Received on [5]: 'hello'
 ```

 Creating the interest triggers delivery of the messages.
 Something to note here that is new with JetStream, the subscription is just a regular subscription on `d.p2` however the messages are delivered with the original subject.
-Also note that this observable was not affected bu the other observable we created early.
-Running this command will show now messages since we create the oversable above with the ack none policy, which means once the message is delivered it is considered ack'd.
-Use `nats-pub` to send more messages, remember the message set's interest will match any single token subject.
-So if in a different tab or window you do the following you will see it immediately delivered.
+Also note that this observable was not affected by the other observable we created early.
+Running the `nats-sub` command again will show no messages since we created the oversable above with the ack none policy.
+This means once the message is delivered it is considered ack'd.
+Use `nats-pub` to send more messages.
+Remember the message set's interest will match any single token subject.
+So if in a different tab or window you do the following you will see it immediately delivered to the subscriber.

 ```bash
 > nats-pub foo "hello jetsream"